surniaulula/wpsso/readme.txt

 **Version 8.8.0-dev.2 (2020/10/07)**

 * **New Features**
-	* [Currently in Development] Added a new WPSSO Shipping Delivery Estimates for WooCommerce add-on.
+	* [Currently in Development] Added a new WPSSO Shipping Delivery Time for WooCommerce add-on.
 * **Improvements**
 	* None.
 * **Bugfixes**